ericmj/workshop/lab4/README.md

 room with some stubbed out functions.
 As usual, use that template to implement features in your chatroom until all of your tests pass.

-  1. Create a process that just prints the first message it receives with `IO.puts/1` and then dies, it should return the `pid` of the new process.
+  1. Create a process that just prints the first message it receives with `IO.write(:stderr, message)` and then dies, it should return the `pid` of the new process.
+We use `:stderr` as output device to be able to easily capture it in tests.

-  2. Create a process that prints messages like in the previous task, but instead of dying after the first message, keep printing new messages with `IO.puts/1`.
+  2. Create a process that prints messages like in the previous task, but instead of dying after the first message, keep printing new messages with `IO.write(:stderr, message)`.

   3. Create a process that waits for a message containing a list, sum the list (from lab1) and reply to the original process.
 The message will be in the format: